Quitcher Whinin'. $28,000

 You poured wine for a minor; maybe you go to jail; maybe not.
-Regardless, you are persona non grata from now on in your restaurant industry.
+Regardless, you're a persona non grata from now on in your restaurant industry.

-You were a perfectly fine sommelier; you stayed at your same restaurant for a long time but the restaurant never really went anywhere.
-So there were good times and bad times and you rented a lot of wine to customers and it was fine.
+You were a perfectly fine sommelier; you stayed at the same restaurant for a long time but the restaurant never really went anywhere.
+There were good times, and bad times, and you rented a lot of wine to customers, and it was fine.
 Beats the hooey out of being a swim coach, which was Door Number Two.

-You were good and your restaurant became the cause celebre in The Big City; you were written up in Wine Expectorator magazine for your bold food and wine combinations.
-Even got your picture in the rag.
+You were good and your restaurant became the cause célèbre in The Big City.
+You were even written up in Wine Expectorator magazine for your bold food and wine combinations.
 Your friends from The Wine Academy are hugely impressed and more than a little envious of your blog.

-You open your own restaurant, serving only rare wines.
+After years of work leading up to passing the master Sommelier exam, you open your own restaurant, serving only rare wines.
 Eventually you buy a small winery and make your own blends and brands.
 Combined with your popular wine blog you sell a million cases a year of high-priced wines all over the world.
+You could say business is grape.
 Nice jet, by the way—hope it's got a chiller.